 System sizing: specified by solar module capacity and count, and inverter system losses.

 Configuration at reference conditions (Modules and Inverters) DC subarrays.
-SAM allows for modeling of up to 4 subarrays.
-If the system being modeled has only one array, the data for this array are entered in the column for subarray 1, and subarrays 2-4 should be left disabled.
-If there are multiple arrays, check the boxes to enable subarrays 2—4 as needed, and the number of strings in that subarray provided.
+SAM allows modeling up to 4 subarrays.
+If the system model has only one array, the data for this array is entered in the column for subarray 1; and subarrays 2-4 should be left disabled.
+If there are multiple arrays, check the boxes to enable subarrays 2-4, as needed, and the number of strings in that subarray.
 Pre-inverter derates should be specified as appropriate.

 Estimate of overall land usage.
 Not needed (used for economic analysis only).